QbsuranAlang/Injector/InjectorApp/Pods/CZPicker/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

+### Swift
-If you are using swift, please refer to [CZPicker Swift Demo](https://gist.github.com/chenzeyu/6d19a343ffc8d6530fd0)
+If you are using swift, please refer to swift demo project.

 To show the picker, simply adding the following code: